 Q: How is the test conducted and what are the requirements?

 Normally for a real estate transaction, a charcoal canister is placed in the lowest potential livable level of the home.
 This would include the first floor of a home without a basement, a finished or unfinished basement, but not a crawlspace.
 All windows and doors in the house should have been closed 12 hours prior to the place to the placement of the test and throughout the longevity of the test.
 Doors can be opened for exit and entry, but not left open.
 Please note it is all windows on every level of the home that should be closed, not just those in the basement.
 Air conditioning units can be used if they circulate inside air.
 Attic, window fans and fireplaces should not be used during the test.

 Radon is measured in picoCuries per liter (oCi/L).
 How much radon is in a liter of air?
 The DEP and Environmental Protection Agency (EPA) recommend that you take action to mitigate your home if the test indicates radon level over 4.0 pCi/L.

 Q: How do I remediate high Radon levels?

 The most common type of remediation is the sub slab depressurization system.
 This system uses venting and sealing to lower radon levels in the home.
 A pipe is installed that runs from below the basement flooring out the side of the foundation where a fan is installed that draws radon out from under the slab up through the pipe that extends above the roof line into the air.

 Areas of Radon Concentration in New Jersey

 The New Jersey Department of Environmental Protection has provided the following map that shows the various levels of radon potential throughout the state.

-Total Home Inspection Services performs NJ radon testing.
+Total Home Inspection Services performs NJ and NY radon testing.